bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

     weight: 9

 ---
 Organizations can own several apps, with different (or the same, if that's what you need) groups working on different apps.
-Apps can be transferred between private accounts and organization accounts any time, quickly and easily.
+Apps can be transferred between private accounts and Organization accounts any time, quickly and easily.

 ## Adding new apps to an Organization

-A new app can be added directly to an organization.
-You can do this either from the organization's **Account settings** page or from the Dashboard of an account that is a member of the organization.
+A new app can be added directly to an Organization.
+You can do this either from the organization's **Account settings** page or from the Dashboard of an account that is a member of the Organization.

 1. Get to the **Create New App** page.